Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 |Heath||(George W. Heath & Co.)
 A manufacturing company founded in New York City, later moved to Newark, New Jersey; known for overlays and other parts such as levers.
 Heath produced overlays for Conklin, Parker, Waterman, and other prominent pen manufacturers from c.
 1900 to c.
 1915.
 The company’s logo, the letter H within a square, appears on some of the pens for which Heath produced overlays.
 Heath sold pens branded Thames and Tribune, but the company’s real specialty was metalwork for other pen makers.
 See also overlay.|

 |hemostat||See alligator forceps.|

-Arguably the most attractive of the celluloid patterns used on the Conklin Nozac (U.S. Patent No D102,250); called ”V-Line” by Conklin and illustrated below by a fragment of the patent drawing.
+Arguably the most attractive of the celluloid patterns used on the Conklin Nozac (U.S. Patent No D102,250); initially called ”V-Line” by Conklin and illustrated below by a fragment of the patent drawing.
 The straight longitudinal areas were opaque on caps and clear on barrels to provide a view of the ink supply.
 A red and silver herringbone pen is illustrated at Nozac.